Skip to Content

 As the days get longer and the weather warms up, outdoor Irish music festivals spring up like mushrooms after rain!

-Located in the National Concert Hall and numerous smaller venues, New Music Dublin runs between the 25th and 28rd of April.
-Ireland’s major contemporary music festival, the festival gives a platform to Ireland’s newest music makers.
+Located in the National Concert Hall and numerous smaller venues, New Music Dublin is Ireland’s major contemporary music festival.
+It gives a platform to Ireland’s newest music makers.

 The Ballydehob Jazz Festival is back this May Bank Holiday Weekend, offering live performances, a free music trail, swing dancing, a jazz poetry slam, a circus school, a craft market, and the famed New Orleans Jazz Funeral Parade.

 A weekend of glamping, camping and tunes is coming to Kildare this May Bank Holiday.
-Greenfields has a packed line-up including The Whistling Donkeys, Sharon Shannon, The Fureys and Aslan.
+Greenfields always has a good line-up, and in previous years The Whistling Donkeys, Sharon Shannon and The Fureys have taken to the stage.

 West Wicklow Chamber Music Festival takes place between the 15th and 19th of May.
 Performers from around the world flock to the stunning Blessington Lakes for a varied program that takes in an eclectic mix of classical and modern music.